 On October 25, 2017, Khanh was sentenced to six years in prison and four years house arrest by the People’s Court of Thai Nguyen province for propagandizing against the state, according to Danlambao, an independent Vietnamese language news website.
-Khanh’s father, Phan Van Dung, was permitted to attend the trial, but several activists who went to show their support were barred, Radio Free Asia reported.
+Khanh’s father, Phan Van Dung, was permitted to attend the trial, but several activists who went to show their support were barred, according to a report by U.S. Congress-funded broadcaster Radio Free Asia.

 Khanh suffered from bleeding caused by hemorrhoids, a condition he did not suffer prior to his detention, according to his sister, Phan Thi Trang, who communicated with CPJ via an intermediary.
 Prison authorities refused to accept medicine and clean clothes brought by his father during a 2017 prison visit, she told CPJ.

-Khanh was transferred from Cam Son commune, Phu Luong district’s prison in Thai Nguyen province, to Nam Ha province’s Nam Ha prison in January 2018, according to the 88 Project, a rights group that monitors the status of Vietnamese political prisoners.
+Khanh was transferred from Cam Son commune, the Phu Luong district’s prison in Thai Nguyen province, to Ha Nam province’s Nam Ha prison in January 2018, according to The 88 Project, a rights group that monitors the status of Vietnamese political prisoners.

-In April 2019, prison authorities refused to forward letters Khanh wrote to a court requesting an appeal, according to his sister Trang, who was quoted in a Radio Free Asia report.
+In April 2019, prison authorities refused to forward letters Khanh wrote to a court requesting an appeal, according to his sister Phan Thi Trang, who was quoted in a Radio Free Asia report.

-Phan Van Dung wrote in an open letter in May 2019 that Khanh’s health had “badly deteriorated” and that prison officials prohibited him from reading books including the Bible.
-He did not detail his son’s health problems, but the letter said that Khanh was under “extreme pressure” and was “badly treated” by prison guards who frequently threatened to move him into solitary confinement and bar family visits if he did not stop trying to appeal his sentence.
+In an open letter he wrote in May 2019, Khanh’s father Phan Van Dung said his son’s health had “badly deteriorated” and that prison officials prohibited him from reading books including the Bible.
+The letter did not detail his son’s health problems, but said that Khanh was under “extreme pressure” and was “badly treated” by prison guards who frequently threatened to move him into solitary confinement and bar family visits if he did not stop trying to appeal his sentence.

 Khanh’s father said after a January 17, 2020, prison visit that Khanh had been held in solitary confinement and denied access to the prison cafeteria as punishment for rebelling against the prison’s management, according to The 88 Project.
 Dung said there had been a noticeable deterioration of Khanh’s health, possibly from malnutrition.